 - Receiving Social Security Disability Income (SSDI) for a minimum of 24 months

-- Diagnosed with amyotrophic lateral sclerosis (ALS) or end-stage renal disease (ESRD) – in either case, no waiting period applies
+- Diagnosed with amyotrophic lateral sclerosis (ALS) or end-stage renal disease (ESRD) (no waiting period necessary)

 THE FOUR MEDICARE PARTS

-Medicare consists of four main parts: Part A, Part B, Part C, and Part D.
+Original Medicare consists of four parts: Part A, Part B, Part C, and Part D.

 How Soon Before I Turn 65 Can I Sign Up for Medicare?

 Those collecting Social Security receive Medicare automatically at age 65.
-For those who aren’t, it’s best to enroll in Medicare as soon as possible.
+But, if you’re not receiving Social Security, it’s best to enroll in Medicare as soon as you are eligible to avoid late penalties.
 Specifically, you should enroll during your Initial Enrollment Period.
 This enrollment period is unique to each person and lasts seven full months.

 The seven-month window begins on the first day of the month, three months before your 65th birthday.
 It lasts through your birthday month and ends on the last day of the month, three months after your birthday.

 For example, someone whose birthday is June 11 would have an Initial Enrollment Period of March 1 through September 30.
 Those eligible due to disability have a seven-month window beginning three months before the 25th month of their SSDI payments.